P versus NP problem: P and NP

 NP can be defined similarly using nondeterministic Turing machines (the traditional way).
-However, a modern approach to define NP is to use the concept of certificate and verifier.
-Formally, NP is defined as the set of languages over a finite alphabet that have a verifier that runs in polynomial time, where the notion of "verifier" is defined as follows.
+However, a modern approach uses the concept of certificate and verifier.
+Formally, NP is the set of languages with a finite alphabet and verifier that runs in polynomial time.
+The following defines a "verifier":

 Let L be a language over a finite alphabet, Σ.

 L ∈ NP if, and only if, there exists a binary relation $R\subset\Sigma^{*}\times\Sigma^{*}$ and a positive integer k such that the following two conditions are satisfied: